 UT Southwestern students, staff and faculty should appeal electronically (see “Manage Your Parking Account”) using their UTSW network ID and password.
 Supporting documents may be attached in the form of a jpeg or pdf.
 Appeals for citations older than 30 days will not be considered.
 Appellants have the right to appear in person before the committee.
 It is the appellant’s responsibility to request to be scheduled for the next committee meeting by emailing email@example.com.
 If you fail to schedule or appear your appeal will be read without you.

 Please note that Parking Services office personnel cannot rule on individual cases and that verbal complaints do not serve as appeals.
 A Traffic Citation Appeals Committee meets monthly to review submitted appeal forms and rule on cases.
 Their decisions are final and cannot be re-appealed.
 Results are mailed directly to the appellants.

 Citations (original and upheld by committee) not paid within 90 days will result in parking privileges being suspended.
 The current fee for parking on campus while privileges are suspended is $150 per occurrence.
-Persons with outstanding citations may not register for new parking until all fines are paid.
 Citations may increase in cost from one fiscal year to the next, and payment will be at the highest rate.